-Santa Barbara, Calif., April 5, 2016— SBCC Center for Lifelong Learning (the CLL) is offering a workshop of special interest to Santa Barbara’s unique nonprofit and philanthropic community April 8-10 .
-The CLL will host the Ninth Annual Nonviolent Communication (NVC) Conference at Wake Campus Auditorium, 300 N. Turnpike Rd.
+SBCC Center for Lifelong Learning (the CLL) is offering a workshop of special interest to Santa Barbara’s unique nonprofit and philanthropic community May 12-14 .
+The CLL will host the 10th Annual Nonviolent Communication (NVC) Conference at the Wake Campus Thornton Auditorium, 300 N. Turnpike Rd.

-This inspiring conference features internationally-acclaimed instructors and presenters that will give community members the tools to deepen connections with friends, family and co-workers through listening without judgement and speaking from the heart.
-The conference is bilingual and workshops are open to English and Spanish speakers.
+This inspiring conference features internationally-acclaimed instructors and presenters who will give community members the tools to deepen connections with friends, family and co-workers through listening without judgement and speaking from the heart.

 Workshop topics include:

 - Self-Empathy: Get Past Your Emotional Triggers to Live in Greater Choice and Peace

 - Empathic Listening, Navigating from Conflict to Connection

 - Restorative Circles At Home and in the Classroom

 Through its emphasis on deep listening—to others as well as ourselves—the NVC Conference provides practical tools to foster connection, authenticity, compassion and solutions that work for everyone, whether in the workplace or at home.
 For more information or to register, visit www.theCLL.org.

 The NVC Conference is one of the many upcoming evening, weekday and Saturday classes and workshops at the CLL this spring term, which runs through May 14.
 Register for classes and workshops online at www.theCLL.org or in person at the Wake and Schott campuses.
 Summer semester will run May 15-Aug.
 5.

 About SBCC Center for Lifelong Learning (The CLL)